agello/techlab/labs/01_quicktour.md

 ### Container and Docker Images

 The basic elements of OpenShift applications are docker containers.
-With DockerContainer, processes on a Linux system can be isolated so that they can only interact with the defined resources.
+With docker containers, processes on a Linux system can be isolated so that they can only interact with the defined resources.
 This allows many different containers to run on the same system without seeing each other (files, processes, network).
 Typically, a container contains a single service (web server, database, mail service, cache).
 Within a Docker container, any processes can be executed.

-Docker containers are based on Docker Images.
+Docker containers are based on docker images.
 A docker image is a binary file that contains all the necessary components to run a single container.

-Docker images are created by DockerFiles (textual description of how the Docker Image is built step by step).
-Basically, Docker Images are hierarchically applied file system snapshots.
+Docker images are created by dockerfiles (textual description of how the docker image is built step by step).
+Basically, docker images are hierarchically applied file system snapshots.

 ** Example Tomcat **
 - Basic Image (CentOs 7)